supabase-community/supabase-mcp/README.md

 ### Project scoped mode

-Without project scoping, the MCP server will have access to all organizations and projects in your Supabase account.
+Without project scoping, the MCP server will have access to all projects in your Supabase organization.
 We recommend you restrict the server to a specific project by setting the `project_ref` query parameter in the server URL:

 ```
 https://mcp.supabase.com/mcp?project_ref=<project-ref>